Acacia Wood Flooring

 Trim and Moldings Overview Complete your floor with coordinated transitions such as threshold, stair nose, reducer strip, quarter round and t-molding.
 We offer a complete selection of species and colors providing the finishing touch to your flooring installation Trim and Moldings for – Acacia – Natural Quarter Round TQ0AC282M A molding used to cover expansion space next to baseboards, case goods, and stairs steps.
 Pre-drill and nail to the vertical surface, not to the floor.
 Reducer Strip TR5AC209M A teardrop shaped molding used around fireplaces, doorways, as a room divider, or as a transition between wood flooring and adjacent floor coverings that are less thick.
 Fasten down with adhesive, small nails or double-faced tape.
 Stair Nose TS5AC209M A molding undercut for use as a stair landings trim, elevated floor perimeters, and stair steps.
 Fasten down firmly with adhesive and nails or screws.
 Pre-drill nail holes to prevent splitting.
 T-Molding TM0AC282M A molding used as a transition piece from one flooring to another of equal height or to gain expansion spaces.
 Fasten at the heel in the center of the molding.
 Additional support may need to be added to the heel of the molding dependent upon the thickness of the goods covered.
 Threshold TH0AC282M A molding undercut used against sliding door tracks, fireplaces, carpet, ceramic tile, or existing thresholds to allow for expansion space and to provide a smooth transition in height difference.
 Fasten to subfloor with adhesive and/or nails through the heel.
 Pre-drill nail holes to prevent splitting.

-You can download all 14 of Acacia Wood Flooring image to your device by right clicking picture and then save image as.
-Do not forget to share if you like with this picture.
+You can download all 14 of Acacia Wood Flooring photo to your device by right clicking photo and then save image as.
+Do not forget to share if you interest with this photo.

 Gallery of: Acacia Wood Flooring